ur5us/insomnia.rest/content/blog/progress-report-2.md

 Since publishing the first recap ([First Four Months](/blog/progress-report-1/)) I've had a month to reflect on it, and have decided to apply a slightly different format this time.
-Stats can be interesting, but the are not very useful or descriptive on their own.
+Stats can be interesting, but they are not very useful or descriptive on their own.
 So, this update will try to adhere to a more expository style.
 Let's get right into it then, shall we?

 <!--more-->